-A student who, after registration, changes a local or home address, or a student who marries (documentation required) after enrollment at Dallas Baptist University, is expected to notify the Registrar of this change immediately.
-Any communication from the University which is mailed to the name and address on record in the Registrar's Office is considered to have been properly delivered, and the student is responsible for the information contained therein.
+A student w ho, after registration, changes a local or home address, or a student w ho marries (documentation required) after enrollment at Dallas Baptist University, is expected to notify the Registrar of this change immediately.
+Any communication from the University w hich is mailed to the name and address on record in the Registrar's Office is considered to have been properly delivered, and the student is responsible for the information contained therein.

 Current and former students of Dallas Baptist University may request a change of name on their student records, including but not limited to academic transcripts, with appropriate documentation.
 Current and former students who request a change of name on their records must provide to the Registrar's Office, in person, the original legal document which verifies the change of name requested.
-These original legal documents would include a valid marriage license issued by a county or city clerk, a divorce decree from a court of law and/or a change of name decree from a court of law.
-A copy of this original document will be made by the Registrar's Office and retained in the student's file.
+These original legal documents w ould include a valid marriage license issued by a county or city clerk, a divorce decree from a court of law and/or a change of name decree from a court of law.
+A copy of this original document w ill be made by the Registrar's Office and retained in the student's file.
+A current or former student can also change their name by providing tw o government issued forms of identification w ith the new name.

-For those current and former students who are unable to produce an original legal document to the Registrar's Office in person, a legally certified copy of the original document verifying the change of name may be mailed to the Registrar's Office.
+For those current and former students w ho are unable to produce an original legal document to the Registrar's Office in person, a legally certified copy of the original document verifying the change of name may be mailed to the Registrar's Office.
 The certified copy will be retained by the Registrar's Office in the student's file.